Murphy’s law of webinar presentations

 - Whether you’re using your own computer or someone else’s, schedule time to do a dry run a day or so before the webinar.
 Do another dry run again prior to going live.
 (Besides testing all the technology, it’ll also help you relax.
 Why do you think actors have so many rehearsals?
 It’s not just about memorization of lines.)

 - Make a checklist and follow it.
-(You might find some helpful guidance in Adobe’s Best Practices for Webinars whitepaper.)
 You don’t want to discover 5 minutes before the webinar that your computer settings have been changed, a cord has come unplugged, or your login isn’t working.
 Make sure the audio, video, and presentation will work as planned.
 Review your webinar settings, like whether participants are muted.

 Even if you’ve prepared for the webinar ahead of time and tested everything on your end, there’s always the chance of technical issues on the other end – out there in cyberspace (where plenty of webinars have gone before, and many have been hit by asteroids).